 FARM BUSINESS PLANNING

-The farming business should have a Business Plan.
-It should include goals, all farm production plans, budgets (enterprise gross margins, cash flow, profit & loss, balance sheet) finance arrangements, risk management, production and financial KPIs, which will preferably demonstrate that the farming business is profitable and resilient.
+Like any business a farming business should have a business plan.
+It should include clearly stated goals, farm and infrastructure development plans, enterprise plans, budgets (enterprise gross margins, cash flow, profit & loss, balance sheet) finance arrangements, management strategies for key risks, farm enterprise and financial KPIs, to demonstrate that the farming business the best possible chance of being productive, profitable and resilient.

 The farm's overhead cost structure should reflect moderation.
 Farm businesses with high overheads such as wages, interest repayments and excessive machinery investment will invariably underperform over time compared to similar farms with lower overheads.

-Key farm business risks should be identified in the business plan and strategies put in place to minimize their impact.
-Drought, high interest rates, markets fluctuations, excessive stocking rates, weeds, worker / skill deficits and OH&S are some major areas of risk that should be addressed.
+Farm business risks should be identified in the business plan and strategies put in place to minimize their impact.
+Drought, increased interest rates, markets fluctuations, excessive stocking rates, weeds, worker / skill deficits and OH&S are some major areas of risk that should be addressed.

-Debt servicing & re-investment into the farm should be a such that the business remains viable and efficient.
-Debt accumulating over extended periods usually means that essential re-investment into the farm (fert & lime & other inputs), farm machinery and infrastructure repairs may be not be done causing productivity and efficiency to decline.
+Debt servicing & re-investment into farm resources should ensure that the business remains viable and efficient.
+Debt accumulating over extended periods usually means that essential re-investment into the farm (eg: fertilizer, lime, fencing, livestock handling facilities, irrigation layout) may be overlooked or deliberately delayed causing productivity and efficiency to fall.

 Consider also the discussion points below.